Logotype for Nordea Bank Abp

 Executive summary

-• Net interest income grew 4% year-on-year, net fee and commission income up 6%, and total income up 3%, despite a slow Nordic lending market; return on equity at 17.9% and EPS at EUR 0.37.
+• Net interest income grew 4% year-on-year, net fee and commission income up 6%, and total income up 3%, while net fair value result declined 15%; return on equity was 17.9% and EPS EUR 0.37.

 • Operating profit was EUR 1,684m, down 2% year-on-year, mainly due to higher costs and increased loan losses.

-• Credit quality remained solid, with net loan losses of EUR 68m, mainly from a few corporate exposures; EUR 30m was released from management judgement buffer.
+• Credit quality remained solid, with net loan losses of EUR 68m (8bp), mainly from a few corporate exposures; EUR 30m was released from management judgement buffer.

-• Strategic focus on Norway with acquisition of a sizable Personal and Private Banking business, integration on track for Q4 completion.
+• Integration of the Norwegian Personal and Private Banking acquisition is on track for Q4 completion.

 Financial highlights